-The government pla food safety and sanita that federal inst and poultry fr king plants the time ustry also until prod takes st our grocery strict standards for esult of government country we enjoy the safest, as undant food supply in the ne and most most wholeso world ibility for keeping food safe also rests with the consumer.
-The w ood is handled and stored once it leaves the groce ore is of major importance.
-More than of food poisoning are reported each year 2 million case due to improper handling and storage of food in the home.
+The responsibility for keeping food safe also rests with the consumer.
+The way food is handled and stored once it leaves the grocery store is of major importance.
+More than 2 million cases of food poisoning are reported each year due to improper handling and storage of food in the home.